phoebe-project/phoebe2/docs/index.rst

 Dependencies
 --------------------------------

-PHOEBE requires python with the following packages:
+PHOEBE requires python 2.7+ (not yet fully tested on python 3.x) with the following packages:

 * numpy (may need 1.10+)
 * scipy
-* astropy (for units, may fork in the future to remove this dependency - needs version 1+)
+* astropy (1.0+)

 And suggested packages (required for some optional but commonly used features):

-* matplotlib (suggested plotting)
+* matplotlib (suggested for plotting)
 * sympy (for safer and more flexible constraints)

 And optional packages (used for less commonly used features):

-* mpld3 (alternate plotting)
+* mpld3 (alternate plotting - devel version only)
-* bokeh (alternate plotting)
+* bokeh (alternate plotting - devel version only)

 Installation
 -------------------------------

-NOTE: the beta version now builds to a python module named 'phoebe' which may conflict with the alpha version if you have that installed.
+NOTE: the beta version now builds to a python module named 'phoebe' which may conflict with the alpha version if you have that installed (but will not conflict with PHOEBE 0.2x, 0.3x, or 1.0).
+If you do have PHOEBE 2.0-alpha installed, please uninstall before attempting to install PHOEBE 2.0-beta.

 To install without admin rights for a single-user:

 ::

    python setup.py build
    python setup.py install --user